tigrr/circle-progress/readme.md

 ### Using npm

-Navigate to your project directory and install the alpha version of the `js-circle-progress` module:
+Navigate to your project directory and install the `js-circle-progress` module:
 ```shell
 $ npm install --save js-circle-progress
 ```